 The course list becomes a convenient worksheet for those involved in the schedule review, approval, and update process.
 When section offering changes are entered into the SIS and re-imported, the Planned sections and status are reset.
+While we do not write back sections to the SIS, the course list can be seen as your planning center for the upcoming term.

 When reviewing courses in your analysis term, each course includes: